 Continues Stapleton, “Part of our role at USGBC-LA is to help both property managers and individuals move through the process of greening their buildings and the spaces they occupy.
 We want to make sure they aren’t wasting their precious time nor resources, and education is a key part of that, not just an understanding of the terms involved, but knowing who and what information to trust.
 We are here as a resource and partner in working through these challenges.”

 To learn more about the Green Affordable Housing Program, including to apply as a building, please click here, or contact Fernanda Zuin at firstname.lastname@example.org.
 If you’d like to contribute to this project in any way, or if you’d like to provide any other funding support, please email email@example.com.

 About U.S. Green Building Council-Los Angeles

-USGBC-LA is a 501(c)3 nonprofit organization committed to creating a prosperous and sustainable future within one generation.
-Our mission promotes sustainability in Los Angeles, San Bernardino and Riverside Counties’ built environment by delivering access to knowledge, resources, recognition and networking. (www.usgbc-la.org)
+Founded in 2002, USGBC-LA is a 501(c)3 nonprofit organization committed to creating a prosperous and sustainable future within one generation.
+Our mission is to accelerate all aspects of sustainability in the built environment by delivering access to knowledge, resources, recognition and networking.
+Learn, Share and Lead Green. (www.usgbc-la.org)